The Selection Order (SO) round

 The "Name and schedule" step

-After completing the form, click the green Create round button.
-The divisees will then automatically be invited by email to participate in the round.
+After completing the form, push the green Create round button.
+Divisees will then be invited via email to participate in the round.

 The "Division rounds" page with a Pending SO round